SupeR19902/x720/README.md

 Problems (and I mean big problems) and usage overlaps with suptronics x700, x730 and x735 (v2) which uses the same software and probably the same hardware design... and the new x705, x725 and x750.
 See review of x720.

-You can modify/use this for any generic Maxim MAX17043
+You can modify/use this for any generic Maxim MAX17043 using the i2c bus.

 ### ToDo ###
  * Top button press without rebooting (or at least use the button for something else)
- * Shutting down the hat when shutdown (gpio 18 add it to /etc/rc0? as the final and last command)
+ * Shutting down the hat when you call shutdown (sudo halt) (use gpio 18 and add it to /etc/rc0? as the final and last command)
  * Other power mangement GPIO stuff
  * Rant! (upvote in issues for youtube rant :-)
  * WOL...